blankworker1/AA/README.md

 and anonymous creators
 into a single cultural fabric.

-AA is a school that grows quietly, then suddenly all at once.
+AA is a movement that grows slowly, then suddenly, as it reaches critical mass.
 It is not a rebellion,
 nor a retreat,
-but an unfolding.
+but unfolding the future that we already knew.

 A new way of seeing.
 A new way of feeling.